Unusual Features of this Liturgy:

 SMs go up to Altar and bow but do not kiss the Altar, then go into straight “I” formation at center for Kyrie.

 The Salutation and Collect of the Day are as usual.
-There is no OT lesson, so immediately after the Collect of the Day the SD departs to the Lectern for the Epistle (1 Cor.
+Immediately after the Collect of the Day the SD departs to the Lectern for the Epistle (1 Cor.
 15:51-57).
 Following the Epistle, the SD goes up to Altar to move the Missal, then retires to sedilia.

 ALL sit for the Gradual, Tract, [and Sequence, Dies Irae, omitted in some years].